-- anti-wear (extends the life of the machinery, found explicitly in AW-type hydraulic fluids)
+- anti-wear (extends the life of the machinery)

 - anti-oxidant (allows extended use without changing the oil)

-You will need to replace the hydraulic oil after 150-200 hours of use.
+You will need to replace the hydraulic oil and how much you need to replace would depend on the engine oil capacity of your log splitter.
 The oil produces sediment over time which can potentially damage the internal parts.
 To prevent this from happening, strictly follow replacement schedules.